Search Areas

 Open the report preview and use the corresponding button for this to find text in the text objects of the current page of the generated report.

-Go to the Fields or Indexes page of the selected table window, and use the corresponding button or the items from the Search menu to find a field or index in the list by its name.
+Switch to the corresponding page of the selected object or SQL window, and use the corresponding button or the items from the Search menu to find an entity or its attributes in the list.

 Searching the text in SQL output